-An external oscillator source can be used by connecting a 3.3V clock signal to the OSCIN pin and leaving the OSCOUT pin unconnected (open) as shown in the figure below.
+An external oscillator source can be used by connecting a 3.3 V clock signal to the OSCIN pin and leaving the OSCOUT pin unconnected (open) as shown in Figure 6-4.

 Note A: The values of C1 and C2 should be provided by the resonator/crystal vendor.